maestrodev/maestro-puppet-example/README.md

 ===========
 You can customize the installation using Puppet 3 Hiera's capabilities.
 The default configuration variables are in `/etc/puppet/hieradata/default.yaml`, and can be customized in `/etc/puppet/hieradata/common.yaml` for all nodes or `/etc/puppet/hieradata/$clientcert.yaml` for node specific configuration as defined in `hiera.yaml`.

-You can add your own Puppet nodes to `/etc/puppet/manifests/nodes`.
+You can add your own Puppet nodes to `/etc/puppet/manifests/nodes` and they will take precedence over those defined in `/etc/puppet/manifests/nodes/default` and will not be overwritten on upgrades.

 Building
 ========